 - No sound

 This suggests a flat battery or poor battery terminal or ground connections.
-Testing the battery and terminals is easy to do and your issue may simply be a flat battery.
+Testing the battery and terminals is easy to do, and your issue may simply be a flat battery.
 A boost start is the fastest way to solve this problem.
 Use a donor vehicle, or alternatively, consider buying a jump pack.

-Using the picture above as a guide, put the jumper cables on in sequence 1, 2, 3, 4.
-(It’s not important which car has the flat battery)
+Using the picture above as a guide, put the jumper cables on in sequences 1, 2, 3, and 4.

-Start your car and leave the cables attached and your car idling for a few minutes before removing.
-Now with the engine running, remove the cables in reverse order 4, 3, 2 and 1.
+Start your car and leave the cables attached and your car idling for a few minutes before removing them.
+Now with the engine running, remove the cables in reverse order 4, 3, 2, and 1.

-However it’s worth noting, a flat battery may be a symptom of a faulty battery or a battery drain, or of course an interior light may simply have been left on overnight.
+However, it’s worth noting that a flat battery may be a symptom of a faulty battery or a battery drain, or of course, an interior light may simply have been left on overnight.

 Loose Battery Terminals & Grounds

-Loose or dirty battery terminals aren’t the most likely cause of the repeated clicking sound, a flat battery is, but checking the terminals is a simple quick fix if it works.
-Look at the battery terminals, are they covered in corrosion (white crusty crud), if so they need to be cleaned.
+Loose or dirty battery terminals aren’t the most likely cause of the repeated clicking sound; a flat battery is, but checking the terminals is a simple, quick fix if it works.
+Look at the battery terminals, are they covered in corrosion (white crusty crud)?
+If so, do they need to be cleaned?

-Cleaning is simple, you’ll need gloves and glasses.
-Acid will burn the skin.
+Cleaning is simple; you’ll need gloves and glasses.
+The acid will burn the skin.
 Prepare some baking soda in water and pour it over the crusty white acid corrosion.
-The baking soda will kill the acid and allow you clean the terminals safely using wire brush.
+The baking soda will kill the acid and allow you to clean the terminals safely using a wire brush.
 Apply some petroleum jelly to help prevent future build-up.

 Are the terminals tight?
-Using a glove check and see if the terminals are loose.
-Loose or damaged terminals will prevent power to flow to the starter.
+Using a glove, check and see if the terminals are loose.
+Loose or damaged terminals will prevent power from flowing to the starter.

 Checking The Battery

-The battery is as you know the most likely culprit, so lets go ahead and check it first.
-Two testes are needed to conclusively test the battery – Voltage check and a Crank test.
-You’ll need a volt meter to check battery readings.
+The battery is, as you know, the most likely culprit, so let’s go ahead and check it first.
+Two tests are needed to conclusively test the battery – A voltage check and a Crank test.
+You’ll need a voltmeter to check battery readings.

-The following readings represent state of charge of a battery at rest:
+The following readings represent the state of charge of a battery at rest: